curtsheller/notes/Workshops/Bass-for-Ukulele-Players.md

 # Follow up After Workshop

 Thanks to for attending the Bass for Ukulele Players workshop.
 The video will be available a few days after the workshop.
-Hope you enjoyed it and you probally got a bit out of it to keep you busy for awhile.
+Hope you enjoyed it and you probably got a bit out of it to keep you busy for awhile.

-I'll send an email out whent he videos goes up.
+I'll send an email out when the videos goes up.

 Thanks for you support and see you at [the next workshop(s). =>>](https://learningukulele.com/live)